 Management Information Systems

-The Comprehensive Examination gives you a chance to demonstrate competence in your chosen major and concentration.
-The B.B.A.
-Comprehensive Examination utilizes a case study format.
-It provides students with an integrative learning experience and tests technical competencies, problem solving and analysis skills, and awareness of ethical issues, communication skills, and quantitative skills.
+With the range of courses in our program, plus our liberal arts curriculum, you'll be knowledgeable for any industry or graduate school.
+And the Comprehensive Examination utilizes a case study format and gives you a chance to demonstrate competence in your chosen major and concentration.
+It provides an integrative learning experience and tests your technical competencies, problem solving and analysis skills, and awareness of ethical issues, communication skills, and quantitative skills.
 The case also requires you to consider international ramifications.

-A wide range of occupations become available to you when you graduate with a degree in MIS.
-Graduate level education is an option as well, depending on where you want your career to go.
+A wide range of occupations, as well as graduate school, are available to you when you graduate with a degree in MIS.
 Graduates of the MIS program have become computer programmers, software developers and engineers, management analysts/consultants, database administrators, game designers, internet consultants and Web masters, and much more.